How Often Does Your Cat Need to Visit the Vet

 An adult healthy cat should visit the vet annually for:

-- Vaccine boosters (if needed)
+• Vaccine boosters (if needed)

-- Parasite control (year-round flea & tick prevention)
+• Parasite control (year-round flea & tick prevention)

-However, your vet will also look at things like dental health (cats easily get dental issues) and recommend parasite prevention, which could include flea, tick, and worm control.
+Healthy adult cats will typically only require annual veterinary care visits.
+However, your vet will also look at things like dental care (cats easily get dental issues), and your vet will recommend appropriate parasite protection products, which could include flea, tick, and worm control.
+This is important because if we can prevent small issues, then we do not have to deal with bigger issues later.

 Prime Adulthood (5–10 Years): Regular Checkups and Disease Screening

-This won’t change your yearly exams, but at this point, your veterinarian may start to see if there are early signs of chronic health problems (kidney disease, thyroid dysfunction, or arthritis).
+When your cat reaches middle age, the importance of routine wellness exams will become increasingly important.
+This won’t change your yearly exams, but at this point, your veterinarian may start to see if there are the earliest signs of disease related to chronic health problems (kidney disease, thyroid dysfunction, or arthritis).

 This is a very sneaky time for chronic health problems – they often go unnoticed because the signs and symptoms can sometimes be subtle.
 Catching these problems early can be very beneficial.
+Cats in Middle-age should continue with annual check-ups, but in addition to the physical check-up, your vet may recommend:

-- Urinalysis (to check for diabetes or kidney disease)
+• Urinalysis (to check for diabetes or kidney disease)

-- Blood pressure check (hypertension is a relatively common problem in geriatric cats)
+• Blood pressure check (hypertension is a relatively common problem in geriatric cats)

-- Dental cleanings (if there are clear signs of tartar or gum disease)
+• Dental cleanings (if there are clear signs of tartar or gum disease)

 Senior Cats (10+ Years): Bi-Annual Vet Visits

-Older cats should have checkups every 6 months to assess for:
+Older cats should have check-ups every 6 months to assess for:

-- Arthritis & mobility difficulties
+• Arthritis & mobility difficulties (joint pain)

-- Weight loss/gain (which can be a sign of thyroid or kidney problems)
+• Weight loss/gain (which can be a sign of thyroid or kidney problems)

-- Dementia or cognitive decline
+• Dementia or cognitive decline

-You can also expect the vet to use these checkup appointments to look for any signs of degeneration in joint health, as arthritis can flare up in older cats.
+You can also expect the vet to use these check-up appointments to look for any signs of degeneration in joint health—as arthritis can really flare up for older cats.
+Scheduling regular check-ups can help your senior pet feel as comfortable as possible and help manage age-related issues proactively.

 Taking a Proactive Approach to Your Cat’s Health